-Advanced Topics in Probation and Parole(4 units) Prerequisite: ENGL 102 with a C or better, CRIM 101 with a C or better, or by permission.
+Prerequisite: ENGL 102 or ENGL 103 with a C or better, CRIM 101 with a C or better, or by permission.
 This course investigates special topics or emerging issues within the probation and parole systems.
-Topics are selected for their social importance with regards to the specific academic interests of students and the expertise of the instructor.
+Topics are selected for their social importance with regard to the specific academic interests of students and the expertise of the instructor.

-Community Based Corrections(4 units) Prerequisite: ENGL 102 with a C or better, CRIM 101 with a C or better, or by permission.
+CRIM 223 Community Based Corrections (4 units)

+Prerequisite: ENGL 102 or ENGL 103 with a C or better, CRIM 101 with a C or better, or by permission.
 This course provides students with an in-depth analysis of the community corrections complex.
-It examines the history of community corrections, the probation system, methods of postincarceration supervision, intermediate sanctions, and correctional programming and treatment in the community.
+It examines the history of community corrections, the probation system, methods of post- incarceration supervision, intermediate sanctions, and correctional programming and treatment in the community.